jacekroszkowiakdev/hold-my-water-bottle-blog/README.md

-# WordPress blog on AWS with Terraform and Scrum
+# WordPress blog on AWS with Terraform

 ## Project Overview